dappforce/subsocial-docs/docs/sdk/quick-start/GettingStarted.md

 id: gettingstarted
 title: Getting Started
 ---
-Once you have the knowledge and understanding about decenteralized social media.
-It's time to get started building our own Social Dapp.
+Once you have the knowledge and understanding about how decentralized social networks work, it's time to get started building your own Social Dapp.
 This guide will show you how you can do it in just a few easy steps.

-### Installing SubSocial SDK
+### Installing The SubSocial SDK

-To start building and connecting to Subsocial chain you need to install the typescript based SDK first.
+To start building and connecting to the Subsocial chain, you need to install the typescript-based SDK first.

 Run:
 ```